allenai/embodied-clip/README.md

 # 📝 Task Description

-**Overview 🤖.** The task involves _rearranging and modifying objects_ randomly placed in a household.
-Here the agent:
+**Overview 🤖.** The task involves rearranging and modifying objects randomly placed in a household.
+Here. the agent:

 1. Walks-through the scene with the target objects configured.
 2. Resets to its starting position, but the object states around have changed.